microsoft/OHDSIonAzure/docs/DeploymentGuide.md

 | Local Debug                   | Enable local debugging mode.
 If enabled, it will create a Firewall rule that will enable unrestricted access to the PostgreSQL database from any location.    | false                                                         |

 * Once you fill all the details, click on Review + Create.
 The deployment will start and will take around 30 minutes to complete.

+## Data platform

+As noted above this solution currently supports storing the CDM on a managed PostgresSQL and on Azure Synapse Dedicated Pool.
+Please choose the right SKUs for each of the platforms depending on your dataset size.
+Note that when using the Synapse option, a default table distibution is used.
+If you intent to use a large dataset that might to be adjusted per the comments [here](https://github.com/OHDSI/CommonDataModel/blob/main/inst/ddl/5.4/synapse/OMOPCDM_synapse_5.4_ddl.sql) (although this quickstart doesn't support this out-of-the-box you can make the right moifications yourself).

+## Permissions

+All the non-admin users you define in the deployment will automatically get permission to the data source created.
+If you add more users and/or new data sources then you should use Atlas to grant additional permissions.